 This course explores political, social, economic, and intellectual developments in the United States from colonization and settlement through the Civil War and Reconstruction.
 Prerequisite: None.
-Recommended Preparation: ENGL-092 or ENGL-098.

-- --AA/AS General Education: AA/AS B1 or AA/AS B2 - --Transfers to both UC/CSU
+Recommended Preparation: ENGL-092 or ENGL-098 or ESL-098W. --AA/AS General Education: AA/AS B1 or AA/AS B2